Who we are

-My name is Richard Seidlitz, AKA Telum01, and I’m a bit of a car nerd and habitual tinkerer.
+My name is Richard Seidlitz, and I’m a bit of a car nerd and habitual tinkerer.
 I’m not a mechanic, I’m not an engineer, and I’m not endorsed by Aston Martin.
 I’m just a guy from the internet.

 What is Redpants?

 Redpants is a veteran-owned small business, and a place where I can share the lessons I’ve learned over the years I’ve owned my Aston Martin*.
 Here I can post Aston-specific information, do-it-yourself (DIY) guides, pictures and videos, and even products that I and others develop for the cars.
 I’ll also be posting articles written by others, such as technicians with vast amounts of experience working on Aston Martin cars.

 Sometimes the posts on Redpants might get a little personal.
 That’s not to say this is going to become some car journal turned diary.
 Rather, I’ve found that for many of us cars are something we get very passionate about and passion gets personal.
 Since you’ve found your way to my website and are taking the time to read the About Me section, I’m going to guess you’re an enthusiast that shares this passion for cars.

 Part of Redpants is my online shop.
 The products I sell are those that I have developed.
 I use the best parts and materials I can get, and source OEM parts and materials from Aston Martin whenever possible and applicable.
 Please keep in mind when ordering or contacting me that Redpants is a side gig for me and I do have a day job.
 That said, I am usually able to respond to messages and ship in-stock orders within 24 hours.
 So if you get an email from me in the middle of the night, it isn't because I'm based in China or something (I'm not in China - I'm in the DC metro area of northern Virginia).

 If I post a third party’s product for sale on Redpants, I’ll make that association and any terms of sale as clear as possible.